European Union Border Assistance Mission to Rafah: Organisation

-The EU BAM is a civilian and unarmed Mission, composed mainly of Police, Border Police and Customs officers.
+The EUBAM is a civilian and unarmed Mission, composed mainly of Police, Border Police and Customs officers.
 It was originally intended to have the Mission in the Gaza Strip in a special-built compound at Rafah Crossing Point (RCP), with the Mission Headquarters in Gaza City.
 However, due to security, the headquarters is currently based in Tel Aviv, Israel, being previously located in Ashkelon.
 The Mission also has a field office in Gaza city.

 The number of personnel has been considerably reduced.
-Despite the suspension of operations at the RCP in June 2007, EU BAM has maintained its capacity to redeploy to the RCP.
+Despite the suspension of operations at the RCP in June 2007, EUBAM has maintained its capacity to redeploy to the RCP.
 The Mission retains its expertise in Border Management and Customs Operations and is regularly approached to share its expertise with other stakeholders involved in the issue of Border and Crossing.
 The mission is also liaising with the parties on a regular basis and on the operational level.

 Tasks

-Tasks of the EU BAM Rafah are:
+Tasks of the EUBAM Rafah are: